Skip to Content

 Method

-• Breakfast Egg Muffins can be stored in an airtight container for up to 5 days.
-To reheat, microwave for 1 minute or place in a preheated oven at 400°F for 5 minutes.
+5. Serve topped with fresh cilantro, if using.
+Store refrigerated in an air-tight container for up to 5 days.
+(To reheat, microwave for 1 minute or warm in a 400°F oven for 5 minutes.)

 Nutrition Info